 Pension Release schemes offer ways to get cash from your pension before the age of 55.
 So what are your options for early pension release?

 Please Note – new products and services are being created frequently at the moment in the pension loans and pension release markets.
 We have tried to make this article as accurate as possible, at the time of writing.
 But, by the time you read it, new options may be available.
 If you are considering Pension Release or Pension Loans, please use the form to the right to book a free phone call to get the latest, up-to-date options for your individual circumstances.

-If you want to release money from your pension, before the age of 55, there are currently two main types of service available –
+If you want to release money from your pension, under the age of 55, there are currently two main types of service available –

 - Current pension fund under £30,000 – pension loans are usually the only option if your current pension (or combined value of several pensions) is less than £30,000.
 As far as we know, the minimum pension value that pension loan schemes will accept is £15,000.
 So if your current pension is worth £15,000 to £30,000 you may be able to get a pension loan.
 Usually pension loans can lend you in the range of 25% to 40% of the current value of your pension.